-As of 2020, most North Carolina counties primarily use hand marked paper ballots and optical scanners in polling places, with ballot marking devices for accessibility; six counties use ballot marking devices for all polling place voters.
+Most North Carolina counties primarily use hand marked paper ballots and optical scanners in polling places, with ballot marking devices for accessibility; the remaining counties field ballot marking devices for all polling place voters.
 For the most up to date information please visit Verified Voting’s Verifier.

 Visit the Voting Equipment Database for an explanation of the types of voting equipment used.

 By statute, the sample “shall be of one or more full precincts, full counts of mailed absentee ballots, full counts of one or more one-stop early voting sites, or a combination.”
 In practice, all three of these kinds of ballots have been included in the sample.
 The law exempts ballots that are hand counted.

 The statute specifies: “The size of the sample of each category shall be chosen to produce a statistically significant result and shall be chosen after consultation with a statistician.”
 In recent practice through 2018, generally all absentee ballots in a county are treated as one batch (a very large “precinct”), as are all ballots from a one-stop early voting site.
 The State Board then has randomly selected two precincts or batches in each county, regardless of county size or batch size and type.
 Thus, the sample size in each category depends on the random selection itself, and absentee and one-stop ballots are not audited in most counties.

 North Carolina regulations and statutes do not require audits to be public; however, audits are in practice open to the public.
 The random selection of precincts/batches for any county is done publicly after the initial count of election returns for that county is publicly released or twenty-four (24) hours after the polls close on election day, whichever is earlier.

 Beginning in 2020, a new section §163-182.12A requires the State Board to produce a report that summarizes the audit, “including the rationale for and the findings of the audit,” to two legislative committees within ten business days after the audit is completed.

 Audit Counting Method